 Based off the 4 balance of gut bacteria, the gut either produces more inhibitory "mellow" neurotransmitters or more excitatory "stress" neurotransmitters.
 Dysbiosis, a bacterial imbalance, can be a signal to the gut to fire off more adrenaline, driving chronic stress.

 Research has shown that 5 mental stress can sterilize the microbiome.
-This can cause problems as it leads to more opportunities for pathogens, such as yeast, to overgrow, creating further gut imbalances and stress responses.
+This can cause problems, as it leads to more opportunities for pathogens, such as yeast, to overgrow, creating further gut imbalances and stress responses.

-Now, you may be wondering how exactly does one get to the root of the problem?
 When addressing the gut-stress connection, it’s important that you are proactive about reducing inflammation through diet.
 This helps to support gut health and repair leaky gut.
 This can be achieved by providing your body with rich, supporting nutrients in order to balance out the microbiome.

 How to heal your stress-induced gut issues:

 It is important to begin by taking up an anti-inflammatory diet, in order to remove primary irritants such as corn, soy, gluten, dairy, and sugar.
 If you are still experiencing symptoms of digestive stress or inflammatory response, you may consider an elimination diet or visiting a medical professional for advanced blood testing.
 We also suggest adding an anti-inflammatory supplement like NATURELO Turmeric and Ginger Extract.